Kezzo/ReadyAimColor/README.md

 The Code, 3D Art, UI sprites and Game Design is made by me aka Kezzo.

-Music and Sound effects are made by Franky.
+Music and Sound effects are made by Smoke.